About me

 Here are some projects I'm working on:

-- EDBG - a simple utility for programming ARM-based microcontrollers (only Atmel at the moment) using CMSIS-DAP adapters for Linux, MAC OS and Windows
+- EDBG - a simple utility for programming ARM-based microcontrollers using CMSIS-DAP adapters for Linux, MAC OS and Windows

 - Free-DAP - a free and open implementation of the CMSIS-DAP debugger firmware.